 GOALS & ACHIEVEMENTS

-Developed iAid that helps visually impaired people move easily.
+The iAid that helps visually impaired people move easily through life.

 awesome things to come